Built by Bell in Buffalo, New York. Delivered to the U.S. Army. Disassembled and shipped overseas and reassembled.

 Shomo flew this Airacobra in combat over New Guinea.
 This aircraft was once was hit twice by a .25 caliber rifle bullet fired from the ground.
 During December 1944, this P-39 was abandoned at Tadji Airfield.

-Until 1974, this aircraft remained in situ at Tadji Airfield Lemieng village
+Until 1974, this aircraft remained in situ at Tadji Airfield located between Lemieng village

 and Vokau village.